June 23, 2021 The Vein Institute

 • Manage diabetes: Keep your blood sugar under control to promote faster healing.

-• Put your feet up: at the end of a long day prop your feet up on pillows to improve circulation and prevent the blood stagnation.
+• Put your feet up: at the end of a long day prop your feet up on pillows to improve circulation and prevent blood stagnation.

 To read more about managing the symptoms of varicose veins: Non-Medical options for varicose veins.